You’ve heard this one before.

 Like I said, our Lord didn’t know when the big day would be — and recommended being ready, no matter when it comes:

-” ‘But of that day or hour, no one knows, neither the angels in heaven, nor the Son, but only the Father.
+“21 ‘But of that day and hour no one knows, neither the angels of heaven, nor the Son, 22 but the Father alone. …

 It’s been two millennia now, our Lord still hasn’t returned, and folks are still second-guessing God the Father.
 If it had been anyone else, we’d have given up long ago; but our Lord isn’t anyone else.